Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 About the wine:

-The estate’s classic label blends several plots situated on granitic soils, with schist in places.
-Made from a partially destemmed harvest (80%) and aged for 12 months in barrels, this 2023 vintage offers a bouquet that is still subtle, fruity (red berries), and pleasantly herbal (carnation).
+The estate’s classic label blends several plots situated on granitic soils, with schist in some areas.
+Made from a partially destemmed harvest (80%) and aged for 12 months in barrels with minimal intervention, this 2023 vintage offers a bouquet that is still subtle, fruity (red berries), and pleasantly herbal (carnation).
 On the palate, it is appealing with its velvety texture, rounded, subtly oaky tannins, and a relaxed finish accented with paprika.
-We predict it will pair beautifully in two or three years with a delicious free-range chicken dish in cream sauce.
+It is expected to pair beautifully in two or three years with a delicious free-range chicken dish in cream sauce.

 About the estate: